ngracilla/100DaysOfSwiftUI/log.md

 ```

 * odd but common: functions can be distinguish by their parameter names, even when the function itself is named the same

+### Day 8: default values, throwing functions, and checkpoint 4

+* a real pleasure, providing default values for function parameters, then calling and skipping those arguments!
+* the final catch of a throw-catch function error is called Pokémon Exception Handling — Gotta catch em all!